The Resistance Cover Art

 “Extraction team?”

-“Already deployed, but he’s in Manhattan.
+“They’re already deployed, but he’s in Manhattan.
 You know how they’ve locked it down.
 He’s deep in Ascendancy territory.”

 Laura closed her eyes, forcing herself to think strategically rather than as a terrified mother.
-“Activate Protocol Blackbird.
-I want our people ready at every emergency extraction point.”

 “Already done.
 And there’s something else.
 The Ascendancy is planning a ‘Public Reintegration’ in Washington Square Park.”